-\\\\ Goodland Unified School District 352 will comply with the Family Edu cational Rights and Privacy Act of 1974, as it regards educational records of students of the district.
+Goodland Unified School District 352 will comply with the Family Educational Rights and Privacy Act of 1974, as it regards educational records of students of the district.
 The Act grants the parents or guardians of any student the right to review the educational records of any dependent student.
 This right is granted to the student rather than the parents or guardians upon the student becoming eighteen (18) years of age.

 Upon receipt of a written request to review a student's records, school personnel will provide the requested records as soon as possible and in no event later than forty-five (45) days following the request.
-Parents or guardians will be granted a hearing if they wish to challenge the content of their children's educational records.
+Parents or guardians will be granted a hearing if they wish to challenge the content cation, regardless of race, color, national origin, age, handicap, or sex. of their children's educational records.
 Forms requesting access to student records are available upon request at each of the schools.
 Schools may make directory information available without parent or eligible student consent.
-Directory information includes the following infor-
+Directory information includes the following

-- mation about students: 1.
+- nformation about students: - 1.
 Student's name, address, telephone number, and date of birth. - 2.
-Student's major field of study.

-3. Student's participation in officially recognized activities and sports 4.
-Weight and height of members of athletic teams.

-- 5. Date of attendance. - Degrees and awards received.
+Student's major field of study. - 3.
+Student's participation in officially recognized activities and sports.
+4. Weight and height of members of athletic teams.
+5. Date of attendance. - 6.
+Degrees and awards received. - 7.

-.
 Most recent educational agency or institution attended.

 If you do not wish any or all of the above information regarding your child to be released, a request not to release the information must be in writing and directed to the principal's office of your child's school within two weeks of first attendance each year.
 Except for the directory information, all student records are handled in a confidential manner.
-You will be informed of any transfer of such records in the event your child changes schools or in the event records are requested by judicial order for use in
+You will be informed of any transfer of such records in the event your child changes schools or in the event records are requested by judicial order for use in court records of students with whom they work.
+Complete federal guidelines regarding the Family Educational Rights and Privacy Act are on file in the principal's office of each school and are available for your inspection.
+Daily School Hours

 A record will be kept of any authorized group or organization requesting access to a student's records and will be included with the student's educational records.
-All certified school staff have authorized access to records of students with whom they work.
+All certified school staff have authorized access to